centreon/centreon-engine/doc/user/configuration/basics/main_configuration_file_options.rst

 ----------------------------------------------

-This option allows you to specify a command to be run after every service check, which can be useful in :ref:`distributed monitoring <distributed_monitoring>`.
-This command is executed after any :ref:`event handler <event_handlers>` or :ref:`notification <notifications>` commands.
+This option allows you to specify a command to be run after every service check.
+This command is executed after any :ref:`event handler <event_handlers>`.
 The command argument is the short name of a :ref:`command definition <obj_def_command>` that you define in your object configuration file.
 The maximum amount of time that this command can run is controlled by the